 We often get questions from people about to retire who are concerned about their budget.
 This is understandable because a fixed budget can put the squeeze on your finances.

 Recently I got a question from a friend with Social Security disability benefits that has had her Medicare since she was in her 50s.
-Now turning age 65 she asked, “Do I really need to buy additional insurance?
+Now turning age 65 she asked, “Do I really need a Medicare supplement?
 I’ve managed with just Medicare [Parts A and B] and a drug plan for all of these years.”

 Thus far my friend has been pretty lucky.
 She’s had a few trips to the E.R., and only one stay in the hospital.
 I reminded her about this and how her former husband absorbed the costs into his budget.
 Now she’s on her own and these are her costs.
 That started a whole new conversation including, “Why am I responsible for those costs?”